• 0

 Step 2: Cut lengths from 15-30cm

-Identify the tip of the plant that is healthy one-year-old growth and then work backwards between 15-30cm until you find a bud or leaf node (the part where leaves or side shoots would emerge).
-Then, it is a case of making a horizontal cut a few millimetres beneath this node or bud.
+Identify the tip of the plant with healthy one-year-old growth and then work backwards between 15-30cm until you find a bud or leaf node (the part where leaves or side shoots emerge).
+Then, make a horizontal cut a few millimetres beneath this node or bud.

-This is going to be the rooting end of your cutting, as this node contains vital hormones which can create roots.
+This will be the rooting end of your cutting, as this node contains vital hormones that can create roots.
 You can cut above it, but the concentration of hormones is far less, meaning you may need to use additional hormone-rooting powder to get the cutting to take.

 Cutting hardwood cuttings for propagation